-How much will rates go down over time?
+Do car insurance rates go down over time?

-There is a long list of reasons why insurance rates go down over time.
+There is a long list of reasons why average car insurance rates go down over time.
 You may not see a dramatic drop, but most rates will fall a small amount every year you display a clean record.

 Keeping your record clean is key.
 After about three years, you will see a drop because you can receive special Good Driver or Accident-free discounts.

 For each year you do not have a claim, you come closer to benefiting from a claims-free discount, good driver discount, or preferred rates.
 You may also see that each year your loyalty with the insurer will help add to the savings.
 It may not seem fair, but age is the biggest factor in determining your car insurance rates.